 There are two things to look for in this screen: Make sure the ExchangeAB entries exist and ensure that they list the correct host name and fully qualified domain name.
 The exception to this would be in a clustered environment where these entries would need to reference the cluster's identity rather than specific cluster nodes.

 Once you've confirmed the ExchangeAB entries, you'll have to determine the Global Catalog server name.
 To do so, open PowerShell on a domain controller and use the following command to determine the names of your global catalog servers (Figure 2):

 Get-ADForest <forest name> | FL GlobalCatalogs

 The last step is to remove the existing service principal name registrations and reregister them using your Global Catalog server.
-If the Exchange server's FQDN was Lab15E2K13.lab15.com and the Global Catalog server's FQDN was LAB15DC.lab15.com, you would use these commands to perform the deregistration:
+If the Exchange server's FQDN is Lab15E2K13.lab15.com and the Global Catalog server's FQDN is LAB15DC.lab15.com, you can use these commands to perform the deregistration:

 Setspn –D exchangeAB/Lab15E2K13 Lab15E2K13

 Setspn –D exchangeAB/Lab15E2K13.lab15.com Lab15E2K13